Irvinehimself/Irvines-Firejail-Extras/README.md

   cower.local       		: restrict access to ${HOME}
 ```

-**Note1:** It is expected that the above list will usually be incomplete.
+**Note1:**It is expected that the above list will usually be incomplete.
 You can check the `local-customisations` folder for useful customisations by grepping for `# Further restrict the`.

-**Note2:** Both `profiles` and `local-customisations` are very much works in progress, so frequent updates are to be expected.
+**Note2:**Both `profiles` and `local-customisations` are very much works in progress, so frequent updates are to be expected.

 #### FjTools
 This is just a little extra.
 It contains a set of bash shells that provide extra functionality for controlling Firejail and/or writing profiles.
 Currently, it consists of:
-* `FjTools-Shared`                  : Contains the paths used by FjTools, and distro specific commands.
+* **FjTools-Shared:** Contains the paths used by FjTools, and distro specific commands.
 For example:
   * (Note, I only use Arch Linux, so the following is untested and may need some tweaking for non-arch based distros)
 ```
 # Distro specific package owner search, comment/uncomment as needed.